Practicing Self-Care in the New Year

 Practicing self-care should not be a daunting task.
 All you need is five minutes to take a stretch break, walk outside and soak up the sun, or even do a short guided meditation.
 Do not wait until you are at the point of breaking to take care of yourself.
 Good self-care is a daily practice.
 By taking actions daily, this will not only improve your overall wellbeing but also help to prevent those bad days from being even worse.
 With proper self-care, you will be a little better equipped to handle all the different things that life may throw at you.

 About the Author

-Krista Crotty, LMFT, PsyD, is the National Director of Brain-Based Therapies and the Director of Clinical Outreach Education.
+Krista Crotty, LMFT, PsyD, is the Director of Clinical Outreach Education.
 Clinically she draws from a variety of methods including TBT-S, EMDR, cognitive behavioral therapy, FBT, and acceptance and commitment therapy and often incorporates the use of the creative process in conjunction with the more traditional therapeutic process.
 She earned her Masters of Science from Fuller Theological Seminary, School of Psychology and her Doctorate in Clinical Psychology with an emphasis in family and pediatrics from Azusa Pacific University.
 She trained at Harbor UCLA medical center and Loma Linda Children’s Hospital in neuropsych.
 Away from work, Krista loves being a mom to her three boys, playing outside, going on adventures with her family, skiing, hiking, biking, and camping.